crucial-project/examples/santa-claus/README.md

 ### Run

 You have to copy `santa-claus-1.0.jar` to the client node.
-Since this example contains user-defined shared objects, you also have to copy this jar file to the `/tmp` directory of the Crucial DSO server node/s, so that it can be imported.
+Since this example contains user-defined shared crucial.examples.mandelbrot.objects, you also have to copy this jar file to the `/tmp` directory of the Crucial DSO server node/s, so that it can be imported.